Across the board, one of the most common goals our clients share is trying to figure out the best way to lower body fat percentage.

 Let Working Against Gravity Help You

-The truth of the matter is, regardless of what you're doing, you should only expect to lose about 0.5-1% of your body fat, at most, each week.
+The truth is, regardless of what you're doing, you should only expect to lose about 0.5-1% of your body fat, at most, each week.
 That's why consistency and patience are key.

 We know that you’re eager to reach your goals, but long-term results require long-term commitments, and that’s why we’re here.

-A WAG coach can help guide you through the process of reducing body fat in a way that works for you.
+WAG Nutrition Coaching can help guide you through the process of reducing body fat in a way that works for you.
 You get accountability, unlimited support, and access to a like-minded community that will encourage you to work toward your body composition goals.